nepal-online-school/noswebsite/README.md

 ## Contributing

-We encourage you to contribute to Nepal Online School!
+Nepal Online School welcomes contributions to our website on Github.

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more detail.

 Join us in this movement of providing __Free Education__ to our Nepalese brothers and sisters.

 ## License